 The potential tax savings from this option is enormous.
 Imagine your money continuing to grow without taxes for decades vs. withdrawing and paying ordinary income tax rates on the entire balance up front, and then reinvesting what’s left over.

-However, in order to qualify, there are two steps your beneficiaries must take by December 31st of the year AFTER you pass away:
+However, in order to qualify, there are two steps your children (beneficiaries) must take by December 31st of the year AFTER you pass away:

 - They must re-title your IRA as an Inherited IRA with themselves as beneficiary.
 (This has to be done with an IRA custodian who can/will do it.
 Not all of them will do it.)